Lakunake/Minecraft-WebDisplays-Sync-Player/FAQ.md

 **What's a main video?**
 Main videos are usually videos big in size or quality that tend to take long to download, select a video as main to make it preload while other small and optimized videos are playing.
+Also check if your video file is renamed to filmeva.mp4 and is under the videos folder if you're on an older version of the software

 **My video doesn't load.
 What do I do?**
 Check if your video uses H.265/HEVC codecs.
 Chromium browsers do not support this.
 A quick way to check is if the video includes subtitles or multiple audio dubs.